Chris-airobot/placement_quality/README.md

 ## Discussions:
 1. Approaches for grasping and placement should be the same for training and testing?
- - For now, yes?
+ - Yes.
+But it feels like a bit limited considering there are infinite ways to grasping and placing
 2. Steps:
     - Random samples the object -> Use grasp planner to generate a bunch of grasps -> Place it down for a specific goal pose
-    - Input of the model: initial_pose of the object, grasp pose, and the final pose of the object
+    - Input of the model: initial pose of the object, grasp pose, and the final pose of the object
     - Start with fixing the orientation of the object, simply varying the positions

 3. When generating the goal pose, some poses may be not be feasible (like a donut is vertically placed).
 One way is to randomly drop the object to find discrete feasible poses.